temporalio/proposals/ruby/sdk-phase-1.md

     * ❓ Or should we just enforce this at worker instantiation time too?
   * 💭 Why this executor concept?
 Ruby has multiple ways of running code and many people use libraries, so we are better off supporting multiple executors and just having sane defaults.
+  * While it may seem reasonable to share a thread pool across workers if the class method `run` is used with multiple workers, since each need their own max-concurrent-activity set of threads, they remain separate by default.
 * Worker shutdown and all that entails is the same as any other SDK.
 * 💭 Why does a worker need a client instead of a connection?
 Clients have several options like namespace, interceptors, and data converter that the worker also needs.